jordongerber/preamp/README.md

  		* Upon bootup the headphone volume will come in low (previous state not remembered) but not off, TBD
  * Volume control will be implemented via an MDAC controller
  	* Selectable gain setting: 0dB or +12dB
- * I am planning to use an ESP32 controller as the MCU
  * Power Supply
  	* Separate linear power supplies for analog and digital sections
  		* 5V